Guerrassc/localr/README.md

 ## Why "Localr"

 Short for local recommender.
-The missing e is intentional — Tumblr, Flickr, you know the vibe.
+The missing e is intentional, Tumblr, Flickr, inspiration.